-- 1. TO RECEIVE and consider the audited consolidated financial statements of the Corporation for the fiscal year ended December 31, 2023, together with the report of the auditor thereon; - 2.
+- 1. TO RECEIVE and consider the audited consolidated financial statements of the Corporation for the fiscal year ended December 31, 2024, together with the report of the auditor thereon; - 2.
 TO SET the number of directors of the Corporation for the ensuing year at six (6) members; - 3.
 TO ELECT six (6) directors to hold office until the close of the next annual meeting of Shareholders; - 4.
-TO RE-APPOINT Ernst & Young LLP as auditor of the Corporation for the ensuing year and to authorize the directors of the Corporation to fix their remuneration; and - 5.
+TO RE-APPOINT Ernst & Young LLP as auditor of the Corporation for the ensuing year and to authorize the directors of the Corporation to fix their remuneration; - 5.
+TO CONSIDER, and if deemed appropriate, approve an ordinary resolution approving the amendment and restatement of the shareholder rights plan of the Corporation, as more particularly described in the Circular; and - 6.
 TO TRANSACT such further and other business as may properly come before the Meeting or any adjournments or postponements thereof.